Lost Spring by Anees Jung, Class 12 English CBSE (Summary/explanation literary devices, word meaning and extract based question-answer)

 Ans.
 Simile

-In Firozabad people work in dark and dirty rooms where there is little source of light and air, but the temperature is very high.
+In Firozabad people work in dark and dirty rooms in front of furnaces where there is little source of light and air, but the temperature is very high.
 The high temperature affects their eyes so much that many even lose their eyesight in their childhood.

 According to the narrator, when she visits the area where the bangle makers live, she finds the narrow lanes giving a foul smell because of the garbage dumps.
 The drains are totally choked.
 The houses are like hovels.
 Even the walls of the houses appear to be crumbling, and the doors are wobbly.
 Men and animals live together as they were living in ancient times.